 Are accounting automation specialists feasible for smaller firms?

 For smaller firms that may not be able to allocate the resource to this area, there are still options.
 Instead of creating an official cloud champion role, you can turn to those interested in technology.
 If they’re curious about automation, they will likely be doing their own research.
-As a firm, you can leverage that to your advantage, without having to move a member of staff from a chargeable to non-chargeable role.
+As a firm, you can leverage that to your advantage, without having to move a member of staff from a chargeable to a non-chargeable role.

 If you’re still struggling to picture how this might look at your own firm, don’t worry.
 We’ve published an extensive guide to help you understand everything about this role.
 You’ll find out what it takes to be your firm’s very own tech specialist (or how to hire one), how they can help your firm generate revenue and so much more – as told by those specialists themselves.
 Download it for free here!

 Still don’t have a cloud accounting specialist in your team and need help implementing automation in your firm?
-Download our step-by-step guide with tips from experts themselves!
+Download our step-by-step guide with tips from the experts themselves!

 There’s no doubt that accounting automation is a key talking point.
 It’s come a long way from its days as an an unwanted arrival to its role as an irreplaceable ally today.
 There’s no denying that there’s still work to do.
 AI and technology is a divisive topic: some embrace it while others keep it at bay.